 How to hike Rhino Rock in Stanley

-It is not super difficult to hike the Rhino Rock trail.
-But the most difficult part is looking for the markers along the trail and descending a short slippery path on the way to the rock.
+The Rhino Rock trail is not hard but the most difficult part is looking for the markers along the trail and descending a short slippery path on the way to the rock.

 You can find the location by searching for the “Rhino Rock hiking trail“.
 It shows up as “Che Pau Teng – Rhino Rock Hiking Trail” in Google Maps.